 Develop solid partnerships

-You can grow your online business steadily through direct-to-customer sales, but if you want to achieve rapid growth, it’s worth developing solid partnership with business partners and resellers.
+You can grow your online business steadily through direct-to-customer sales, but if you want to achieve rapid growth, it’s worth developing a solid partnership with business partners and resellers.

 Resellers tend to have established brands and customer bases.
 Becoming their go-to supplier, tapping into their existing market, growing your sales volume.

-It’s important to remember that a reseller’s value is created through their brand, so they are very protective about it.
+It’s important to remember that a reseller’s value is created through their brand, so they are very protective of it.
 As such, you need to help maintain or enhance their reputation by delivering outstanding service.
 Products and delivery need to be reliable and high-quality, while your team need to be flexible when responding to requests.
 If you can solve a partner’s challenges, they will love you for it!

 Local customer service